Otays/OkCompiler/README.md

  - Many features excluded from code gen

 ## Usage: ##
- - Highly recommend a black background terminal for the color coded output.__
+ - Highly recommend a black background terminal for the color coded output.<br />
 	(I've tested with Putty)
- - Recommend using the test files provided__
+ - Recommend using the test files provided<br />
 	./mcc < test.mc

 ## Required files: ##